 Divorce is one of the most sensitive areas of Family Law.
 Emotions are high and one may feel angry, discouraged or confused.
 Disputes between spouses can involve money, property and of course, common children, biological or step.
-We believe that Divorce and other family law issues are best handled by attorneys who understand not only the California Divorce laws but also the personal turmoil and uncertainty that clients in this situation are experiencing.
+We believe that Divorce and other family law issues are best handled by lawyers who understand California Divorce laws along with the personal turmoil and uncertainty that clients in this situation are experiencing.
 Contact a Santa Rosa Divorce Lawyer at the Law Office of Paul Lozada today.
 We can guide you through the whole process from first thought of separation or divorce, to petition, mediation and court.
 Our goal is to get you through the rough times so you can move on to happier times with the least amount of stress, pain, and aggravation.

 If you’re looking at a divorce or separation in your future, you’re not alone.
 Residents of the Santa Clara and Sonoma areas are in the same situation, as the numbers of such incidences don’t seem to be dropping.
 In a recent article in the Press Democrat, it was reported that:

 “The number of married couples filing for divorce in Sonoma County has dropped 15 percent over the past five years…but experts say the statistic is misleading and doesn’t take into account an overall decline in marriage.

 More couples than ever are living together and having kids out of wedlock, for a variety of reasons.
 And they call it quits just like their married counterparts.”